-A minimum of two school employees shall be certified in first aid and cardiopulmonary resuscitation (CPR).
+A minimum of two school employees shall be certified in first aid and cardio-pulmonary resuscitation (CPR).
 At least one person certified in first aid and CPR shall be on-site when school is in session (R392-200-9).

 Before the school nurse can delegate a medical task to a school employee, the nurse shall complete an individualized healthcare plan (IHP) or emergency action plan (EAP).
 The delegated task shall be identified in the IHP (R156-31b-701a).
 The Utah Department of Health has created simplified IHPs and EAPs for use in [LEA] for students with the most common chronic health conditions (allergies, asthma, diabetes, seizures).
-These forms can be found at https://heal.utah.gov/SN-documents/.
+These forms can be found at http://choosehealth.utah.gov/prek-12/school-nurses/guidelines/forms.php.

 Beginning with the 2022-23 school year, all LEAs shall provide seizure awareness training to all teachers and administrators of students with epilepsy.
-Beginning with the 2023-24 school year all LEAs shall provide seizure awareness training every 3 years for all school staff who interact with or supervise students (Utah Code 53G-9- 213).
+Beginning with the 2023-24 school year all LEAs shall provide seizure awareness training for all school staff who interact with or supervise students (Utah Code 53G-9-213).